kantega/vc-inspector/README.md

-# VC inpector
+# VC inspector
-Open sourced tool for inspecting verifyable credentials.
+Open-sourced tool for inspecting verifiable credentials.

 Will be aligned with eIDAS 2.0